 International human rights law

-Our international practice team provides legal representation to individuals and legal persons, advisory support, mentoring and training on all aspects of international human rights law.
+Our team of international human rights barristers provides legal representation to individuals and legal persons, advisory support, mentoring and training on all aspects of international human rights law.
 Our expertise extends to the nine core international human rights instruments as well as various regional treaties such as the European Convention on Human Rights, the European Union Charter on Fundamental Rights, the European Social Charter, and the European Convention for the Prevention of Torture, among others.

 Our members also regularly undertake international consultancy work, providing specialist advice to clients and drafting legal submissions/opinions on their behalf.
 Our members have worked on some major international cases and helped develop the contours and boundaries of the law in some of these areas.
 Please refer to our individual members’ profiles for further information.
 Some of our recent work has included: